Andrea Vilán

 • Español

-Over the years, I have developed a classroom pedagogy that fosters student agency in the learning process, is inclusive, and promotes critical thinking.
+I have experience teaching substantive and methods courses at the graduate and undergraduate level.
+Over the years, I have developed a classroom pedagogy that fosters student agency, is inclusive, and promotes critical thinking.
 Because of the nature of my work, I teach with an interdisciplinary approach and encourage students to engage with multiple perspectives on controversial issues.

 Published Work by Former Students